Critical Theories, Methods, and Practice in Digital HumanitiesDTC/ENGL 560

 Project one: Students will work using the Scalar platform to produce a publication based on the themes of the course.
 Students will have short term project goals and assignments throughout the term resulting in the final project demonstration in class and a link to the Scalar site on the course website.

 Project two: Each student will create a syllabus for DTC 101 or 201 incorporating the DTC core modules used in the course sequence.
-Each syllabus will contain at least 2 assignments for each of the modules.
+Each syllabus will contain at least1 new assignment for a module.
 The assignments will incorporate the practical, theoretical, and methodological insights from the course.
 Students will be expected to make sure the assignment meets the SLOs for whichever course they choose.
 Students will have an opportunity during the semester to visit a DTC 101 or 201 course.

 student evaluation & assessment